corbindavenport/imageshare/README.md

 ## Privacy Policy & Terms of Service

-ImageShare uses [Plausible Analytics](https://plausible.io) to report anonymous usage data, including how many times the app is used and the browser/device used.
-Uploaded files are only stored on the ImageShare service for a few minutes, then they are permanently deleted.
+The main ImageShare server stores uploaded files for a brief a period of time displayed on the upload result, then the files are permanently deleted.
+It also uses [Plausible Analytics](https://plausible.io) to transmit and store anonymous usage data.
+See the [Privacy Policy](PRIVACY.md) for more information.

 ## Credits